 Made possible with support from Salmon Creek Farm.

 Over the course of three days in June 2018 at Salmon Creek Farm in Albion, California, a group of artists, writers, curators, and educators convene to explore these question and others related to the forces that shape the production, presentation and experience of art.
-A roundtable, dinners, walks, actions and readings organized around six pillars of inquiry—Artists, Audience, Economics, Education, Institutions, Publicity, and—guide the program.
+A roundtable, dinners, walks, actions and readings organized around six pillars of inquiry—Artists, Audience, Economics, Education, Institutions, and Publicity—guide the program.
 These pillars generally define what is made and distributed, indeed what is understood, as contemporary art.
 What does it mean to be an artist today?
 What are the responsibilities of curators as representatives of institutions to the artists and audiences they work with?
 What radical changes are needed in arts education to properly prepare practitioners for life in the contemporary arts?
 What is publicity and how does it inform economics?
 These are just a sampling of overlapping points of inquiry that seek to foment a discourse about what is necessary—now, at this very moment—to sustain a healthy ecosystem in the contemporary arts in order for it to remain a viable field for future practitioners.

 A New Art?